How to Avoid Temptation at the Grocery Store

 If you must grocery shop at the end of the workday, consider using a “pickup” service.
 You place your order online, choose when you want to pick up your order, and then call a special phone number when you’ve arrived in the parking lot.
 Store staff will bring your order to your car, take your coupons and your payment.
 You drive away never having had to set foot in the store.

 Hannaford started this a few years ago and lists stores where it is available on their website.
-I was thrilled to recently find it’s now available in the lakes region in Gilford and Franklin.
+It’s now available in the lakes region in Gilford and Franklin.
 Other grocery stores around the country offer this service, so check on the website of the stores you shop at.

 Yes, stores that offer this service charge a small fee for it.
 At the time I write this, Hannaford charges $5, but many people will save at least that amount by avoiding impulse purchases of items.
 Plus it will save you time and prevent you from having to stand in line where those displays of candy and chips lie in wait for a moment of weakness.